 In Colorado, there is still a lot of uncertainty around COVID-19.
 The SC board has been in regular contact to address multiple issues, and we have not wanted to rush our plans for next year.
 We expect there will be significant changes to any plan we make, since existing safety measures seem as if they will extend through 2021.

 That said, anything we do in the future requires us to start planning and executing now.
 As a result, the board has made a few tentative plans for the 2021 season, based on existing legal restrictions, national scientific guidelines, and medical advice.

 Here is what we currently know:

-- LTCs may be opened up if a safe and effective plan can be developed.
+- Learn To Curls, the Greenhorn League, and our Drop-in Doubles in Oak Creek and Steamboat may be viable up if a safe and effective plan can be developed.
 Driving our membership is a high priority, but still comes second to club safety.

 The board’s priorities are in alignment with USCA’s national guidelines.
 We are putting members’ safety first, but beyond that, we have three main priorities:

 - Resume league play in some/any format as soon as possible.

 - Drive membership for the long term health of the club membership as soon as possible.